 This ensures that only the necessary or required Apps have access to Camera on your iPhone.

-Similarly, you might be surprised to see the kind of Apps that you may have unknowingly provided the permission to listen to your conversations on iPhone.
+Similarly, you may have unknowingly provided unwanted Apps with the permission to Access the Microphone on your iPhone.

 Note: If you need turn-by-turn audio directions, you need to provide Google Maps with access to Microphone.

 Prevent unwanted Apps from accessing the Photos on your iPhone by going to Settings > Privacy & Security > Photos.

 On the next screen, you can disable unwanted Apps from accessing the Photos on your iPhone.

 Prevent unwanted Apps from accessing your Contacts by going to Settings > Privacy & Security > Contacts and move the toggle next to Unwanted Apps to OFF position.

 With these steps, you have disabled Facebook Messenger from accessing your Contacts on iPhone.

 9. Disable Access to Notification Center from Lock Screen